jrcain-usgs/asc-public-docs/docs/concepts/missions/mro/hirise-level-0.md

 The [HiRISE Browse Map (UofA)](https://www.uahirise.org/hiwish/browse) can be used to **find images visually**, or by proximity to named geologic features.
 To show HiRISE images only, check `HiRISE Observations` and uncheck everything else under `Show` below the map.
-The `Find` search box under the map is for named geologic features, not filenames of images.
+The `Find` search box under the map is for named geologic features (like 'Alba Mons'), not filenames of images.
 The map must be zoomed in to show HiRISE observation footprints.

 The [PDS Image Atlas IV (Beta)](https://pds-imaging.jpl.nasa.gov/beta/search?gather.common.instrument=HIRISE)